 Skip to main content

-Tip: The key to applying for financial aid is timing and having financial need.
-It is critical to complete your FAFSA as early as possible before the fall semester you will attend.
+Tip: It is critical to complete your FAFSA as early as possible before the semester you will attend.
 Keep in mind it does take a few weeks to process your financial aid application.

 Subsidized Loan